Justia Lawyer Rating

 According to the testimony at trial, Henderson was upset that music of a local rapper, Mozzy, a validated member of the Fourth Avenue Bloods from Oak Park was being played at the party because it disparaged the gang Henderson affiliated with, the Del Paso Heights Bloods.

-Henderson then exchanged words with the party’s host and J.P. intervened, apparently because he could see that Henderson was upset about the choice of music being played.
+Henderson then exchanged words with the party’s host and J.P. intervened, apparently because she could see that Henderson was upset about the choice of music being played.
 Henderson told the party’s host, “turn that sucka shit off,” which the host did, but this did not make Henderson happy.

 Henderson and J.P. then agreed to step outside to talk about the music.
 On their way to the door, Henderson pulled out a handgun and when they got outside, shot J.P. multiple times in the head and chest, even after J.P. fell to the ground.
 A total of nine rounds were shot at J.P.
 A.J., one of the party goers, tackled Henderson and knocked the gun out of his hand, but Henderson regained possession of the gun and shot A.J. three times before fleeing.
 J.P. died before paramedics arrived, but A.J. survived.